-Looking For a New Mercedes-Benz GL-Class in your area?
+Looking for a Used GL-Class in your area?

 Have you driven a 2012 Mercedes-Benz GL-Class?